What are the benefits of fibre in the diet?

 What is fibre?

-What are the three types of fibre?
+What are the different types of fibre?

 Why do we need fibre?